Section Image

 Luxurious living meets rural tranquility in Double Oak

-Tucked between Flower Mound, one of Dallas Forth Worth's fastest-growing cities, and Bartonville, Double Oak is a quiet residential enclave with approximately 3,100 residents and 1,100 single-family homes.
+Tucked between Flower Mound, one of Dallas-Fort Worth's fastest-growing cities, and Bartonville, Double Oak is a quiet residential enclave with approximately 3,100 residents and 1,100 single-family homes.
 Incorporated in 1974, the town is proudly self-reliant, with volunteers decorating the Town Hall for the holidays, maintaining local gardens and even filling potholes when needed.
 "Double Oak is one of those places where life feels a little simpler — in the best way," says Ashley Hart, Realtor with Keller Williams Realty-Fm and the Hart Realty Team leader.
 "It's a small, friendly town with big yards and a real sense of community.
 The town has a lot size minimum of an acre, so it still feels like a slice of the country amidst the convenience of everything you need."
 Although Double Oak is primarily residential, the Greatlakes Center, a small shopping plaza, is located at the northeast corner of town, while dozens of retailers and restaurants are a short drive away.
-With low crime scores and highly-rated schools, Double Oak attracts families looking for a close-knit community and room to breathe in Dalla's ever-expanding metroplex.
+With comparatively low crime rates and highly rated schools, Double Oak attracts families looking for a close-knit community and room to breathe in Dallas's ever-expanding metroplex.

 Single-family homes on 1-acre-plus lots